 The Deficit Reduction Act of 2005 (P.L.
-109-171) directs that on February 17, 2009, over-the-air full-power television broadcasts - which are currently provided by television stations in both analog and digital formats - will become digital only.
+109-171) directs that on February 17, 2009, over-the-air full-power television broadcasts-which are currently provided by television stations in both analog and digital formats-will become digital only.
 Digital television (DTV) technology allows a broadcaster to offer a single program stream of high definition television (HDTV), or alternatively, multiple video program streams (multicasts).
-Households with over-the-air analog-only televisions will no longer be able to receive full-power television service unless they either: (1) buy a digital-to-analog converter box to hook up to their analog television set; (2) acquire a digital television or an analog television equipped with a digital tuner; or (3) subscribe to cable, satellite, or telephone company television services, which will likely provide for the conversion of digital signals to their analog customers.
+Households with over-the-air analog-only televisions will no longer be able to receive full-power television service unless they either: (1) buy a digital-to-analog converter box to hook up to their analog television set; (2) acquire a digital television or an analog television services, which will likely provide for the conversion of digital signals to their analog customers.

-The Deficit Reduction Act of 2005 established a digital-to-analog converter box program - administered by the National Telecommunications and Information Administration (NTIA) of the Department of Commerce - that will partially subsidize consumer purchases of converter boxes.
-NTIA provides up to two fortydollar coupons to requesting U.S. households.
-The coupons are being issued between January 1, 2008, and March 31, 2009, and must be used within three months after issuance towards the purchase of a stand-alone device used solely for digital-toanalog conversion.
+The Deficit Reduction Act of 2005 established a digital-to-analog converter box program administered by the National Telecommunications and Information Administration (NTIA) of the Department of Commerce-that will partially subsidize consumer purchases of converter boxes.
+NTIA provides up to two forty-dollar coupons to requesting U.S. households.
+The coupons are being issued between January 1, 2008, and March 31, 2009, and must be used within 90 days after issuance towards the purchase of a stand-alone device used solely for digital-to-analog conversion.